michael-irvin/Opt2Q/docs/source/topic_guides/modeling_experiment.rst

 3           3   500   9.969232          high_activity
 4           4   500   9.517106          high_activity

-In the above case, :class:`~opt2q.noise.NoiseModel` returns a noisy sample (of size 50) of parameters.
+In the above case, :class:`~opt2q.noise.NoiseModel` returns a noisy sample (of size 50) of parameter values.
 You can change the sample size via the class variable, :attr:`~opt2q.noise.NoiseModel.default_sample_size`

->>> NoiseModel.default_sample_size = 50
+>>> NoiseModel.default_sample_size = 200

-You can set variance and covariance using a :class:`noise model's <~opt2q.noise.NoiseModel>` ``param_convariance`` argument.
-You only need to assign values to parameters with non-zero covariance using 'param_i' and 'param_j' columns.
-Use the same parameter name for both 'param_i' and 'param_j' to assign variance terms.
+Or you can specify it via a 'num_sims' column in your ``param_means`` argument.
+Note: the sample size should be consistent for unique experimental condition.

->>> mean = pd.DataFrame([['kcat', 500, 'high_activity'],
+>>> mean = pd.DataFrame([['kcat', 200, 'high_activity', 200],
-...                      ['kcat', 100, 'low_activity' ],
+...                      ['kcat', 100, 'low_activity' , 200],
-...                      ['vol',   10, 'high_activity'],
+...                      ['vol',   10, 'high_activity', 100],
-...                      ['vol',   10, 'low_activity' ]],
+...                      ['vol',   10, 'low_activity' , 100]],
-...                     columns=['param', 'value', 'experimental_treatment'])
+...                     columns=['param', 'value', 'experimental_treatment', 'num_sims'])
 >>> cov = pd.DataFrame([['vol', 'kcat', 1.0], ['vol', 'vol', 3.0]], columns=['param_i', 'param_j', 'value'])
 >>> experimental_treatments = NoiseModel(param_mean=mean, param_covariance=cov)

+As also shown above, you can set variance and covariance using a :class:`~opt2q.noise.NoiseModel`'s ``param_convariance`` argument.
+You only need to assign values to parameters with non-zero covariance using 'param_i' and 'param_j' columns, as shown above.
+Use the same parameter name for both 'param_i' and 'param_j' to assign variance terms.

-Notice the lack of experimental treatment columns in the covariance.
-The :class:`~opt2q.noise.NoiseModel` interprets this to mean the covariance settings apply to *all* the experimental treatments.
+Notice the lack of experimental treatment columns in the ``param_covariance``.
+They are optional.
+The :class:`~opt2q.noise.NoiseModel` interprets their absence to mean the covariance settings apply to *all* the experimental treatments.
 Using the same parameter name for both 'param_i' and 'param_j'.

 .. code-block:: python

-    # Code source: MWIrvin

     parameters = experimental_treatments.run()